 In Israel, The 9Adar Project is known as Dibur Hadash: Israeli Week of Constructive Conflict and seeks to reach beyond the Jewish community to promote the shared values of constructive conflict both within and between different religious and cultural identities.
-So far, there are over 35 Israeli NGOs promoting the project throughout all sectors of Israeli society including community mediation and dialogue centers, intra-faith and inter-faith programs.
-The project is a joint initiative of the Pardes Center for Judaism and Conflict Resolution and Mosaica: the Center for Conflict Resolution Through Agreement.
+There are over 35 Israeli community mediation centers promoting the project throughout all sectors of Israeli society.
+The project began as a joint initiative of the Pardes Center for Judaism and Conflict Resolution and Mosaica: the Center for Conflict Resolution Through Agreement.

 What is Constructive Conflict?